 Despite the happy event of a pregnancy, unfortunately, marriage separation during pregnancy is all too common.
-But, separating during pregnancy be heartbreaking for the spouse who is carrying the baby.
+But, separating during pregnancy can be heartbreaking for the spouse who is carrying the baby.

 Becoming a mother is no easy task.
 A woman’s body has to undergo several hormonal changes that affect her mental as well as physical wellbeing.